|Height: 5.10||Born: Jacksboro, TX|

 Calgary signed Lewis as a free agent on May 19, 2004.

-Lewis has played two games and has two catches for 26 yards.
+Lewis has played four games and has six catches for 60 yards.
 He was on the injury list for Games 2, 5 and 6 and the reserve list for Game 7.

 Lewis started seven games and recorded 32 catches for 400 yards and three touchdowns.
 On Aug.
 9 he moved into the 12th spot on the CFL all-time receiving yards list.
 He holds a Stamps record with catches in 164 consecutive games played.
 Lewis suffered a broken fibula on Aug.
 17 in BC and was placed on the nine-game injury list.